- Head Men's Soccer Coach

 Brizendine joined the Hokie staff after a successful stint with Bridgewater (Va.)
 College, a Division III program that participates in the Old Dominion Athletic Conference (ODAC).
 After assisting both the men's and women's programs at Bridgewater in 2000, he became the head men's coach from 2001 to 2003, guiding the team from non-competitive status to a full-fledged Division III program.
 Brizendine led Bridgewater to its two best single-season records – 12-6 in 2003 and 11-7 in 2002 – for a 23-13 mark over two seasons and a .639 winning percentage.
 For this significant turn-around, his peers named him ODAC Coach of the Year in 2003.

 Prior to his time at Bridgewater College, he was an assistant coach at Ferrum College for the men's soccer team in 1999.
 He has also been active guiding and encouraging kids in youth soccer programs throughout his coaching career.

 Brizendine graduated from James Madison University in 1999 and earned his master of education from Virginia Tech in 2005.

 As a player, he lettered four seasons at James Madison University from 1995-98 and ended his career sixth in all-time scoring for the Dukes.
 He earned all-conference and all-region recognition during his four-year career.
 He also played professionally with the Roanoke Wrath (1999) and the Northern Virginia Royals (2000 and 2001) of the Division 3 league.

-Brizendine and wife Lucy, reside in Blacksburg, with their two daughters, Sloane and Reece.
+Brizendine and wife Lucy, reside in Blacksburg, with their three daughters, Sloane, Reece and Millie.